The following explains how this will take place:

 Q: My exam is a “seen exam” or has a “seen case study/element”, how will this work?

 A: Most exams are unseen and will become available to you at the time and date as noted on the exam timetable.
 A small number of exams are “seen exams” or have an element (e.g. a case study) that is made available to the students two weeks prior to the examination date.
 If this applies to one or your exams you will be able to view the seen element of your exam on the module area at 10.00am 14 days prior to the date of your exam.
 Please note that you will not be able to submit your answers until the submission point opens in the module area and you will then have 48/72 hours to submit your exam answers.
 You should hopefully be aware if you are due to take a “seen exam” however if not please check the module descriptor for your module or check with your module leader.

 Q: What happens if I have a query during my exam or spot an error?

-A: When your exam opens at 10am (or a different specified time as noted on the exam timetable) your module leader will be available between 10.00 and 10.30am (British Summer Time) to deal with any queries.
+A: When your exam opens at 10am (or a different specified time as noted on the exam timetable) your module leader will be available for 30 minutes to deal with any queries.
 Guidance will be posted in the module area with the exam paper about where you should direct your queries.

 Very occasionally we become aware of an issue/error on a question on an exam.
 Should this be the case we would immediately post an announcement in the module area and an email will also be sent to the students sitting this examination.

-Q: What happens if I am unable to complete my exam on the date on the timetable?
+Q: What happens if I am unable to complete my exam and submit it within the required ‘time window’?